Thursday, June 14, 2012

 Father Felt Like Eating It

-We were passing by the airport’s security guard post when Father panned his head towards me sitting at the backseat and said, “do you bring anything home from Sarawak?”
+We drove past the airport’s security guard post when Father turned his head toward me in the backseat.

 “What thing?”
 I said, bewildered.